Look-Ahead Reasoning on Learning Platforms: Introduction

-where $\mathbf{H}^\star =\expectsub{z\sim {\cD^*}}{\nabla_\theta^2 \ell(z,\theta^*)}$ and $\theta^*$ denotes the equilibrium model under selfish reasoning.
-We use the short-hand notation $\nabla_\theta u^* = \nabla_\theta u(z, \theta^*)$, $\nabla_\theta \ell^* = \nabla_\theta \ell(z, \theta^*)$. \end{theorem} Thus, if the average agent utility and the average loss of the learner are orthogonal, there is no benefit to coordination.
+Thus, if the average agent utility and the average loss of the learner are orthogonal, there is no benefit to coordination.
 Similarly, when $u=c\cdot \ell$ for either $c>0$ or $c<0$, the benefit of coordination is zero.
 However, when there is the right amount of overlap between the objectives that the collective can exploit, coordination can lead to more favorable outcomes than selfish reasoning.
 For example, think of instance $z$ as a feature-label pair $(x,y)$ and consider a learner and a collective who both care about predictions $f_\theta(x)$: the learner cares about making them accurate, and the collective cares about them having certain favorable values.
-Then, modifying the labels $y$ can be an effective strategy for the collective to steer the predictive model $\theta$, something that individuals acting selfishly cannot achieve.
+Then, modifying the labels $y$ can be an effective strategy for the collective to steer the predictive model $\theta$ through the learner's response, something that individuals reasoning selfishly cannot achieve.
 This overlap in the two sides' objectives enables a large benefit of coordination.
 We elaborate on this example later on.

 In additional results, we study heterogeneous populations made up of selfish agents and collectives of varying size.
-The results shed light on the benefits and limitations of coordination on learning platforms.
-For example, we explain why bigger collectives do \emph{not} always lead to a higher average utility for the collective.
-We also show how broader participation in the collective stabilizes learning dynamics.
+The results explain why larger collectives do \emph{not} always lead to a higher utility for participating agents.
+They also show how broader participation in the collective stabilizes learning dynamics.~\looseness=-1